-Woods may seem like a strange thing to promote when you are based in a heavily populated urban area but that is exactly the reason they provide a magical element to the Elmhurst School for Boys learning experience.
-100% of our boys tell us they enjoy Forest school and all report heightened feelings of happiness when visiting our Forest School site.
+Woods may seem like a strange thing to promote when you are based in a heavily populated urban area but that is exactly the reason they provide a magical element to the Elmhurst School learning experience.
+100% of our pupils tell us they enjoy Into The Woods and all report heightened feelings of happiness when visiting our site.
 Collaboration, critical and creative thinking and communication skills all come to the fore when learning outdoors so the term spent visiting our local site is more than worthwhile in their learning journey.

 Superheroes: A framework for learning and developing as individuals